tidalmigrations/tidalmigrations.github.io/pages/user guides/exporting_move_groups_to_csv.md

 title: Exporting servers from a Move Group to CSV
 keywords: move_groups, servers, csv, rivermeadow, export
 last_updated: April 17, 2019
-summary: "Exporting servers from a move group to a format that can be used by Rivermeadow."
+summary: "Exporting servers from a move group to a format that can be used by RiverMeadow."
 sidebar: main_sidebar
 folder: userguides
 permalink: exporting-servers-to-csv.html
 ---

-Here we will show how to take an entire migration wave of servers from Tidal Migrations and export them for direct ingestion into Rivermeadow, to perform a VM migration.
+Here we will show how to take an entire migration wave of servers from Tidal Migrations and export them for direct ingestion into RiverMeadow, to perform a VM migration.

 # Requirements